Maureen Orth: Personal life

-Orth and her family have vacationed on Nantucket Island since 1993 where their neighbors included television personality Fred Rodgers.
+Orth and her family have vacationed on Nantucket Island since 1993, where their neighbors included television personality Fred Rogers.

-Orth is a supporter of the Peace Corps.
-For the 50th anniversary of the Peace Corps, she produced a series of video postcards celebrating the organization.

 Philanthropy

-Orth developed an interest in Colombia while a Peace Corps Volunteer in Medellin following college.
+Orth developed an interest in Colombia while a Peace Corps volunteer in Medellin, Colombia following college.
 While there, she built a school the community named for her: Escuela Marina Orth.
-In 2005, at the request of the Secretary of Education of Medellin, she founded two non-profit foundations: The Marina Orth Foundation, a 501c3 public charity in the United States, and Fundacion Marina Orth in Colombia.
-The Marina Orth Foundation serves 21 schools, and each K-5 primary school student their own laptop through the One Laptop Per Child program.
+In 2005, at the request of the Secretary of Education of Medellin, she founded two non-profit foundations: The Marina Orth Foundation, a 501(c)(3) organization in the United States, and Fundacion Marina Orth in Colombia.
+The Marina Orth Foundation serves 21 schools.
 The program emphasizes STEM, robotics, English and leadership.
 More than 13,000 students have been involved with the program.
-Computer coding is taught at the third-grade level and all students are taught robotics beginning in kindergarten.
 International volunteers help to teach English and organize extra-curricular activities.
 The foundation has sent the school's robotics teams to international competitions.

+Orth continues to support the Peace Corps.
+For the 50th anniversary of the program in 2011, she produced a series of video postcards celebrating the organization.